Why We're Entering the Age of Robotic Logistics

 Posted on Jul 24, 2018 7:00 AM.
 6 min read time

-Robotic logistics has finally taken its hold in the world.
-Here's the essential information so you can prepare yourself for the logistics of the future.
+Robotic logistics has finally found its footing in the world.
+Here's the information you need to prepare yourself for the logistics of the future.

 The future of logistics is now!
 And it's going to be robotic.

-Until a couple of years ago, the amount of robots in the material handling and distribution industry was relatively low.
+Until a couple of years ago, there were relatively few robots in the material handling and distribution industry.
 Automation has traditionally been challenging for this complex industry.

 Recently, however, the pace has really picked up in robotic logistics.
-We are now starting to see huge funding and investment in the industry.
-For example, in June 2018 Google invested $500 million into automated logistics for JD (the Chinese equivalent to Amazon).
-At the end of last year, Alibaba invested $15 billion into its own robotic logistics infrastructure.
+We are now starting to see huge investment in the industry.
+For example, in June 2018 Google invested $500 million in automated logistics for JD (the Chinese equivalent of Amazon).
+And towards the end of 2017, Alibaba invested $15 billion in its own robotic logistics infrastructure.

 The global market for warehousing and logistics robotics is now projected to exceed $22 billion by the end of 2021.

-Clearly, now is the time for us to get clued-up on robotic logistics!
+Clearly, it's time for us to get clued in about robotic logistics!

 What is robotic logistics?

 Logistics is the management of the flow of things.
-These can either be physical things (product, inventory, materials, etc) or even the flow of information.
+These things can be physical (like product, inventory, or materials) or digital (information).

 The logistics industry is huge.
 I think it's fair to say that it holds together our modern world.
-Without logistics, we would all still be living on self-sufficient farms — we would have to, it's the only way we would survive.
+Without logistics, we would all still be living on self-sufficient farms; we'd have to, in order to survive.
 Logistics keeps us alive.

-Because logistics is so far reaching, it includes a huge amount of different processes.
-For example: warehousing, ordering, transportation, picking, packing, disposal, delivery, inventory, merge in transit, routing, recycling, expediting, … and that's just to name a few!
+Because logistics is so far-reaching, it includes a huge amount of different processes: warehousing, ordering, transportation, picking, packing, disposal, delivery, inventory, merge-in-transit, routing, recycling, expediting… and that's just to name a few!

 Robotic logistics simply means applying robotics to one or more of these processes.

-There are obviously a huge number of potential robotic applications.
-But, here are a few common ones:
+There are obviously a lot of potential robotic applications.
+Here are some of the most common:

-- Robotic palletizing — Robots are used to load or unload products and materials from pallets.
+- Robotic palletizing.
+Robots load or unload products and materials from pallets.

-- Robotic packaging — Robots are used in both primary processes — to package raw materials — and secondary processes — to package pre-packaged goods into larger boxes, crates, etc.
+- Robotic packaging.
+Robots are used in both primary processes (packaging raw materials) and secondary processes (packing pre-packaged goods into larger boxes, crates, etc.).

-- Robotic picking — Robots are starting to be used in warehousing and sorting to pick products from shelves.
+- Robotic picking.
+Robots are used in sorting and warehousing, and for picking products from shelves.

 The future of logistics is now!
 And it's going to be robotic.